anjtoanj/SalesforcePlaywrightTypescript/README.md

 ---

-TASK STATUS
+## TASK STATUS---
+-24/05/2025
-24/05/2025 1.TC01_Validate_CreateLead_APIUI_Integration.spec.ts - DONE - Create a new lead through API and verify in UI 2.
-TC02 : Verify New Lead Created in TC01 has been deleted through API and not present in UI - Get the count of records in a table /listview - DONE - Run teh entire delete test and ensure teh functionality - TO DO
+    -1.TC01_Validate_CreateLead_APIUI_Integration.spec.ts - DONE - Create a new lead through API and verify in UI -2.
+TC02 : Verify New Lead Created in TC01 has been deleted through API and not present in UI - Get the count of records in a table /listview - DONE - Run the entire delete test and ensure teh functionality-- TO DO
-21/05/2025 1.Lead UI tests -> TC02: Verify search for Lead functionality - DONE
+    -21/05/2025 1.Lead UI tests -> TC02: Verify search for Lead functionality - DONE
-19/05/2025 1.Lead UI tests -> TC_LeadPage.spec.ts - IN PROGRESS
+    -19/05/2025 1.Lead UI tests -> TC_LeadPage.spec.ts - IN PROGRESS
-16/05/2025 1.API testing on leads page -> TC_API_LeadsPage.spec.ts -DONE
+    -16/05/2025 1.API testing on leads page -> TC_API_LeadsPage.spec.ts -DONE
-15/05/2025 1.Setting up OAuth 2.0 - token generation and related tests - -> TC_TokenGeneration.spec.ts - DONE
+    -15/05/2025 1.Setting up OAuth 2.0 - token generation and related tests - -> TC_TokenGeneration.spec.ts - DONE

 ---